Have you ever wondered how someone with an economic or social science background can contribute to conservation?

 Social Sciences?
 Not really.

-Now, some weeks after starting with our volunteer work it is clearer to me how social scientists can contribute to conservation.
+Now, some time after starting with our volunteer work it is clearer to me how social scientists can contribute to conservation.
 For those interested, there are two good articles about conservation social sciences here and here.
 So I will not go into social sciences in general but focus on Economics.

 And more specifically on how different branches of economics can contribute to conservation.
 But let me start with a simple question